 Hard copy refers to the digital document file which is printed on paper or other material like transparency.
 In hard copy the output is printed on the paper and sometimes it is referred as permanent copy.
 We can touch the hard copy.
 We can say it is a physical copy.

-For example- News Paper, Book, Note book, printed document files etc.
+For example- News Paper, Book, Notebook, printed document files, etc.

 2. Soft Copy :

-Soft copy refers to the digital document file or electronic version of a document which is not printed on paper.
+Soft copy refers to the digital document file or electronic version of a document that is not printed on paper.
 In soft copy the output is present in the USB drives and computers etc and sometimes it is referred as temporary copy.
 We can not touch the soft copy.
 We can say it is a virtual copy.

 For example- ENews paper, Ebook, pdf notes, scanned notes etc.

 - Editability: Soft copy documents can be easily edited and modified using software tools, such as word processors and design programs.